 - Type a name for the shortcut into the top field, choose whether to open in a new window, then click the Create button.

-Our guide continues below with additional information and pictures of these steps.
+Our guide continues below with additional information on how to create a desktop shortcut to a website in Chrome, including pictures of these steps.

 If you use bookmarks in Chrome, too, and want to back them up, then you may be asking yourself where are Chrome bookmarks stored?